Ross Brawn will return to Formula 1, says Niki Lauda

 Ross Brawn will be back in Formula 1 after taking a break, according to former world champion Niki Lauda.

-Brawn, 59, is leaving his role as Mercedes team principal at the end of the year.
+Brawn, 59, at the end of the year.

 And Lauda, a non-executive director at Mercedes, is convinced Brawn's absence will only be temporary.